-Project staff has also met with the all of the abutters to the Phase 1 construction work, including the area around Harvard Street, as well as representatives of Tufts University, the City of Medford and the City of Somerville.
-The project team also continues to respond to inquiries to the project website mostly in regard to scope, schedule and coordination.
+Project staff has also met with the abutters to the Phase 1 construction work, around Harvard Street, as well as representatives of Tufts University, the City of Medford and the City of Somerville.
+An overall Phase 1 public meeting is scheduled for March 14, 2013 which will discuss among other things, scope, schedule, contacts, the hotline, coordination with the Fire departments and proposed road detours.
+The project team also continues to respond to inquiries to the project website with regard to scope, schedule and coordination.